Table of Contents

 Slow Swing Motion to Build Fundamentals for Golf Technique Control

 For many, the golf swing is not a natural movement.
 It would be great if all golfers could just stand to the ball and swing back and forward on the right plane and on the correct line, just concentrating on a good rhythm.

 But most golfers who have such a simple approach quickly lose control and end up hitting wayward shots.
 By learning to build up swing technique in slow motion, a golfer has more chance of grooving the basics and hitting good shots.

 Swing Through Positions in Slow Motion

-After leaning how to stand well to the ball there are positions during a golf swing the club has to pass through.
+After learning how to stand well to the ball, there are positions during a golf swing the club has to pass through.

 - The wrist cock that sets the plane of the swing

 - Follow through or finish position

 Rather like a martial arts expert practicing his punches and kicks, these golf swing movements, which are often referred to as swing fundamentals, can be practiced in slow motion.